karthik-kk/Graph-AI-ML/README.md

 # Graph-AI-ML
-All things related to Graphs
+All things related to Graphs.